Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

-A congruence diagonalization of a Hermitian positive definite matrix by a complex/quaternion indefinite unitary matrix (the hyperbolic eigenproblem) is similarly obtained by the left folding of above theorems. \begin{corollary} Any $n\times n$ complex/quaternion Hermitian matrix $A$ is congruent to a real positive diagonal matrix $D$ by a indefinite unitary (and respectively, quaternionic indefinite unitary) matrix.
-In other words, there exist $V\in\un{p, q}$(or $\un{p, q, \mathbb{H}}$ for quaternion case) such that
+\begin{corollary} Any $n\times n$ complex (resp. quaternionic) Hermitian matrix $A$ is $\dagger$-congruent to a real positive diagonal matrix $D$ by a complex (resp. quaternionic) indefinite unitary matrix.
+In other words, there exist $V\in\un{p, q}$ (resp. $V\in\un{p, q, \mathbb{H}}$) such that

 \end{corollary}